 114 Campden Hill Road, Kensington, London, W8 7AR

 Built in 1835 and untouched since then, the Windsor Castle is a cavernous pub decked in timber.
 Inside it's a creaking wooden wonderland, full of cosy alcoves, wooden benches, panelling and hidden rooms.
-If you're below four foot in height you really have to stoop to access much of the pub because certain compartments are only accessible through tiny, Alice-in-Wonderland-style doors.
+If you're above four foot in height you really have to stoop to access much of the pub because certain compartments are only accessible through tiny, Alice-in-Wonderland-style doors.
 In many ways the quintessential cosy winter pub, the Windsor Castle's dark and musty interior hides a secret for hidden out the back there's a large, ivy-clad beer garden which, adorned with delicate fairy lights, creates a peaceful idyll on long, warm evenings.
 Flagged with vast, cool stones and eclipsed by a fabulous plane tree mushrooming out from the centre, the small and shaded beer garden is ideal for those people for whom getting a tan is not the be all and end all of alfresco drinking.
 If this puts you off, there are a few tables basked in sunlight at the front of the pub, which is located atop the rise just south of Notting Hill.
 Food is simple and honest - good, solid, high-quality British fare such as sausages, mash, pies, roasts - while there's a good selection of beers and ales on tap, and a roaring trade in large jugs of Pimm's during the summer.

 Popular Bermondsey haunt with large garden around the back

 Tube: London Bridge Station